Shipbuilding News, September 2020

 General Dynamics NASSCO held a virtual keel-laying ceremony on Sept.
 3 for the second of six John Lewis-class fleet replenishment oilers for the U.S. Navy.
 The new vessel will be called Harvey Milk (T-AO 206) in honor of the California civil rights pioneer.

 The 746-foot ship, displacing 49,000 tons, will provide logistics support to Navy carrier strike groups conducting missions around the world.
 The oilers carry fuel, food, spare parts and other supplies needed to sustain Navy operations.

 All six ships in the John Lewis class will be named for Americans who fought for civil rights and human rights.
 The lead ship in the class is named for the late Georgia congressman and civil rights leader.

 The keel-laying ceremony for the future Harvey Milk took place virtually due to the ongoing COVID-19 pandemic.
-Ship sponsors Sen. Diane Feinstein, D-Calif., and Paula Neira, a former naval officer and member of the U.S. Naval Academy class of 1985, had their initials welded onto the keel.
+Ship sponsors Sen. Dianne Feinstein, D-Calif., and Paula Neira, a former naval officer and member of the U.S. Naval Academy class of 1985, had their initials welded onto the keel.

 Chesapeake delivers third modern riverboat to ACL

 Chesapeake Shipbuilding has delivered the 190-passenger river cruise ship American Jazz to American Cruise Lines (ACL).
 The vessel is the third in a series of five modern riverboats planned for the U.S. inland cruise industry.

 The 269-foot ship is designed with many creature comforts, including staterooms ranging from 300 to 350 square feet, private balconies, and independent climate controls for each room.
 It will feature artwork by New Orleans artist Greg Creason and a multi-story atrium at the center of the ship.